 Are There Special Requirements?

-Some applications have special requirements that may adjust the glue formula.
+Some applications have special requirements that impact the recommended glue formula.
 Maybe you need a UV identifier in the glue.
-Or maybe it needs to withstand freezing temperature.
+Or your finished product needs to withstand freezing or extremely high temperatures.
 Other special requirements include: tinting the glue a specific color or needing FDA approval for direct/indirect food contact.

 What Budget Should We Keep In Mind?

-If you're looking for a glue that is under $.75 per pound, we wouldn't want to waste your time by sampling a glue that is $2 per pound.
-It's important to include this information when getting a quote so we can narrow in on the best glue for your budget.
+If you're looking for a glue that is under $.75 per pound, we wouldn't want to waste your time by quoting or sampling a glue that is $2 per pound.
+It's helpful to include this budgetary information when getting a quote so we can narrow in on the best glue that will also fit your desired price range.